swkoyo/mixtapify/README.md

 ![Gif](https://i.imgur.com/Yo5QLI8.gif)

-SPA Spotify-clone that uses React Router to create a responsive page that holds free mixtapes that users can listen to
+SPA Spotify-clone that uses React Router to create a responsive page that holds free mixtapes that users can listen to.

 ## Built With